2016 STARTALK Mandarin Language Summer Camp

 Novice Chinese, Part 2 (Mid-High level)

 This course is designed for students with 1-2 years of prior Chinese language experience.
-Upon completion of this course, students will be able to converse with basic fluency about extra-curricular activities, hobbies and personal interests.
-They will be able to express their individual choices and experiences, as well as investigate relevant cultural differences of school choices and students in China.
+Upon completion of this course, students will be able to converse with basic fluency about Chinese horoscopes, meeting friends, and interesting places in their towns.
+They will be able to express their individual characteristics and interests, as well as investigate relevant cultural differences of school life in the U.S. and China.
 In addition to improving skills in listening, speaking, reading and writing, this course will strengthen student language capacity by increasing vocabulary and expanding topics to promote conversational speaking.

 Intermediate Chinese, Part 1

 This course is designed for students with 2-3 years of prior Chinese language experience.
-Upon the completion of this course students will be able to share school and community resources (such as programs, facilities, libraries, businesses) in comparatively fluent conversational manner at near to normal speed.
+Upon the completion of this course students will be able to share school and community resources (such as getting around town) in comparatively fluent conversational manner at near to normal speed.
 In addition to improving skills in listening, speaking, reading and writing, this course will strengthen students’ language capacity by using broader topics to promote an exchange of information and conversational speaking.
-Students will share the unique elements of individual academic and extra-curricular preferences, their schools’ offerings, amenities and recognized programs, and their experiences or options in community service to learn about each other as well as well-known schools and programs in China.
+Students will share the unique elements of individual academic, extra-curricular and social agendas, describe their schools’ offerings and amenities, and navigate their communities.
+As they learn about each other they will make comparisons to schools and summer programs in China.

 Intermediate Chinese, Part 2 (Mid-High level)